OFFLINE-GmbH/oc-mall-plugin/resources/docs/development/core/console-commands.md

 # Console commands

+> [!DANGER] Work in Progress
+> We are currently revising our documentation and the page you are currently looking at has not yet
+> been completed.
+Thus, the information here may therefore be incomplete or out of date.

 ## `mall:check`

 The `php artisan mall:check` console command runs a set of checks on your October installation and makes sure that